jasonbayton/11ty/_src/android/host-apps-externally.md

 > - IT admins can't remotely install externally hosted apps on devices with work profiles.
 Work profile users must install them manually from Managed Google Play.
 > - Android Auto second-screen projection is disabled.
 This is because all Auto-targeted apps must go through a specific review to ensure that they’re not distracting to drivers.

 In addition, applications deployed in this manner are not scanned/vetted by Google Play, however may still succumb to on-device scanning.
-Anything potentially harmful will be actioned one way or another, but may take longer than for apps distributed through Play directly.
+Anything potentially harmful will be actioned one way or another, but may take longer to detect than for apps distributed through Play directly.

 ## Preparing for External Hosting